QishenWang/dockerproj/README.md

 This project build a Docker container from scratch.
 It pushes the image to Amazon Elastic Container Registry(ECR) and Docker Hub.

-Deploys it to Amazon Elastic Container Container Service(ECS).
+Deploy it to Amazon Elastic Container Container Service(ECS).

 ## Reference